 Car insurance companies are for-profit businesses.
 They want to make money, which means cutting costs.
 When an insurer offers you a settlement amount, it is almost always lower than what is needed.
 Consider this carefully before agreeing to a settlement offer from an insurance company.

-It is understandable that you would want your property damage addressed as quickly as possible after a friend or family member gets in an accident in your car.
+Understandably, you would want your property damage addressed as quickly as possible after a friend or family member gets in an accident in your car.
 However, accepting a subpar offer can cause more harm than good.
 Speaking with an attorney before you agree to anything can ensure your best interests are considered in negotiations.

 When Someone Else Was Driving